JonathanJang24/JonathanJang24/README.md

 - a native Houstonian 🏙️

 ### 💻 I'm currently...
-- building React App
+- building a React App
 - interning at a software company
-- watching the Hobbit
+- learning JavaFX

 ### ✨ I like to...
 - go fishing 🎣